-A web agent uses an agent profile to communicate with Oracle OpenSSO server.
+A web agent uses an agent profile to communicate with OpenSSO Enterprise server.
+A version 2.2 web agent can use the default agent profile (UrlAccessAgent).
 For a version 3.0 agent, however, you must create an agent profile using any of these three methods:

-- Use the Oracle OpenSSO Console, as described in this section. - Use the ssoadm command-line utility with the create-agent subcommand.
+- Use the OpenSSO Enterprise Console, as described in "Creating an Agent Profile" on page 8. - Use the ssoadm command-line utility with the create-agent subcommand.
 For more information about the ssoadm command, see the Sun OpenSSO Enterprise 8.0 Administration Reference. - Choose the "Option to create the agent profile in the server during installation" when you run the agentadmin program.

-▼ To Create an Agent Profile in the Oracle OpenSSO Console
+To Create an Agent Profile in the OpenSSO Enterprise Console

-- 1 Login into the Oracle OpenSSO Administration Console as amAdmin. - 2 Click Access Control, realm-name, Agents, and Web. - 3 Under Agent, click New. - 4 In the Name field, enter the name for the new agent profile. - 5 Enter and confirm the Password.
+- 1 Login into the OpenSSO Enterprise Administration Console as amAdmin. - 2 Click Access Control, realm-name, Agents, and Web. - 3 Under Agent, click New. - 4 In the Name field, enter the name for the new agent profile. - 5 Enter and confirm the Password.